-The Social Security Listing of Impairments lists lupus disability under Immune System Disorders listing 14.02 Systemic lupus erythematosus.
+The Social Security Listing of Impairments lists lupus under Immune System Disorders listing 14.02 Systemic lupus erythematosus.

 Social Security determines whether or not you qualify for benefits based on medical evidence, work history, and education history.
 They will first evaluate disability based on your medical information.
 In actuality, there is lack of a universally accepted medical diagnosis of lupus.

 If you do not meet or equal the medical listing, Social Security then looks at the functional limitations that may qualify you for disability.
 If your symptoms from lupus prohibit you from working full time, you may be disabled based on the medical vocational guidelines.